 - 1. San Antonio College does not discriminate on the basis of race, religion, color, national origin, sex, age, or disability with respect to access, employment programs or services. - 2.
-Students are urged not to bring children to either class or a lab.
-Minors under the age of twelve (12) must not be left unattended on campus.
-(College Academic Council Apr.
-1998) - ADA Statement: "As per Section 504 of the Vocational Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, if accommodation is needed, contact the Office of Disability Support Services, CAC 124C, Phone: 486-0020." - 4.
+ADA Statement: "As per Section 504 of the Vocational Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, if accommodation is needed, contact the Office of Disability Support Services, CAC 124C, Phone: 486-0020." - 3.
 A Rapid Response Team exists for the purpose of responding to emergencies.
-If you have a disability that will require assistance in the event of a building evacuation, notify Disability Support Services, Chance Academic Center 124C, Phone: (210) 486-0020.

-- 5. Academic Dishonesty: Students may be subject to disciplinary proceedings, resulting in an academic penalty or disciplinary penalty for academic dishonesty.
+If you have a disability that will require assistance in the event of a building evacuation, notify Disability Support Services, Chance Academic Center 124C, Phone: (210) 486-0020. - 4.
+Academic Dishonesty: Students may be subject to disciplinary proceedings, resulting in an academic penalty or disciplinary penalty for academic dishonesty.
 Academic Dishonesty Includes, but is not limited to cheating on a test, plagiarism and collusion.
-For additional information refer to the Student Code of Conduct in the San Antonio College Bulletin. - 6.
-Students are required to silence all electronic devices (e.g., pagers, cellular phones, etc.) when in classrooms, laboratories and the library.
-(College Academic Council January 2000) - 7.
-Attendance: Regular and punctual attendance at all classes and laboratories is required.
+For additional information refer to the Student Code of Conduct in the San Antonio College Bulletin.

+- 5. Students are required to silence all electronic devices (e.g., pagers, cellular phones, etc.) when participating in class sessions.
+(College Academic Council January 2000) - 6.
+Attendance: Regular and punctual attendance in all class sessions is required.

 Students absent for any reason are responsible for all work missed.
 Absences are recorded, without exception, from the official date of enrollment.
 The counting of absences begins on the first day of a student's enrollment in the course after classes begin.
 A student absent the equivalent of two weeks of instruction, in a regular semester, may be dropped.
 If a student is dropped from a class for excessive absences, a grade of "W" will be assigned.
-In case of cancelled classes, due to inclement weather or other emergencies, attempts will be made to assure that class session hours are rescheduled. - 8.
-San Antonio College is a smoke free campus. - 9.
-Emergency Information: Please make a note of the following numbers for use in emergency situations or if vou have questions regarding weather cancellation of classes.
+In case of cancelled classes, due to inclement weather or other emergencies, attempts will be made to assure that class hours are rescheduled. - 7.
+San Antonio College is a smoke free campus. - 8.
+Emergency Information: Please make a note of the following numbers for use in emergency situations or if you have questions regarding weather cancellation of classes.

-SAC DPS Emergency Number: 210-222-0911

-SAC DPS General Phone: 210-485-0099
+SAC DPS Emergency Number: 210-222-0911 SAC DPS General Phone: 210-485-0099

 SAC DPS Weather Phone: 210-485-0189 (for information on college closures)

-- 10. Students must also abide by the policies, procedures, and rules set forth in the "Student Code of Conduct" and all other policies set forth in the San Antonio College Bulletin. - J. SAC ACCOUNTING WEBSITE: The SAC Accounting Website is maintained for the use of the class enrolled students.
+- 9. Students must also abide by the policies, procedures, and rules set forth in the "Student Code of Conduct" and all other policies set forth in the San Antonio College Bulletin. - J. SAC ACCOUNTING WEBSITE: The SAC Accounting Website is maintained for the use of the class enrolled students.
 This website is not a part of the College ACES website.
-This website provides basic information, course resources, class assignment assistance, and other course related data that can be accessed on-line for those students with access to a computer.
+The website provides basic information, course resources, class assignment assistance, and other course related data that can be accessed on-line for those students with access to a computer.
 If you do not have a personal computer, you can access the world-wide web from the computers located in the on-campus computer labs.